aglaszuk/Polygenic_Adaptation_Heliosperma/05_genoLike/README.md

 -U ALLOW_N_CIGAR_READS; \
 done
 ```
-Then realignment around indels was performed.
+As next step realignment around indels was performed.
 ```
 for file in ./*split.bam; \
 do \